 In both cases, facilities pull out all the stops to attract new business, enticing prospective residents with state-of-the-art amenities and beautifully appointed lobbies.
 Once those prospects are safely converted into fresh revenue streams via the dotted line, the truth becomes clear: inadequate care standards and ruthless eviction practices are built in to the business model of potemkin rehab centers.

 If you have a loved one who you suspect has fallen prey to negligence or abuse, an experienced nursing home abuse attorney can advise you on what steps to take next and, if the evidence warrants legal action, guide you through the litigation process.
-To speak to an elder abuse attorney in Sacramento, call 916-448-6400, submit a contact form, or live chat with us using the button on the bottom right of your screen.
+To speak to an elder abuse attorney in Sacramento, San Francisco, or Los Angeles, call 916-448-6400, submit a contact form, or live chat with us using the button on the bottom right of your screen.
 Dudensing Law has handled scores of cases against “rehab” facilities (aka nursing homes) and can help you in fighting against the large corporations that own them to achieve justice.